Koenic/rsdrops/README.md

 # rsdrops
-Simulates drops from mobs in rs.
+Calculates drop rate from bosses in rs.

 Make sure to make an images folder in the root folder before running.
 Images are outputted as PDF and can be converted to png.